temidayo67/InfraScripts/projects/inventory system/README.md

 This project is open source and free to use.

 ## Author
-- Inventory System by GitHub Copilot
+- Inventory System by Temidayo67